armandosunny/EcoNicheS/README.md

 ##### For your convenience, the biomod2 4.2.2 version has been included in the repository.

-To install biomod2 4.2.2 download the package form this repository
+To install biomod2 4.2.2 download the package form this repository.

 Open Rstudio.